beagleboard/docs/intro/bone101/index.rst

 * https://beagleboard.github.io/bone101/Support/bone101/

-Most of the useful information has moved to :ref:`_bone-cook-book-home`, but this has been the place I've most brainstormed free-form about introducing people to BeagleBone.
+Most of the useful information has moved to :ref:`bone-cook-book-home` , but this has been the place I've most brainstormed free-form to make articles introducing people to BeagleBone.
 For now, it can serve as a place to put some introductory information that is meant to be from a bit of a different approach.

 Articles under construction:

-* `QWIIC, STEMMA, and Grove add-ons under Linux <quiic-stemma-grove-addons>`__
+* :ref:`qwiic_stemma_grove_addons`

 .. toctree::
    :maxdepth: 1
    :hidden:

-   qwiic-stemma-grove-addons.rst
+   /intro/bone101/qwiic-stemma-grove-addons.rst